What Is an Ohio Auto Dealer Bond?

 Ohio Auto Dealer Bond Obligee Information

-The Ohio Administrative Code, section 4501;1-3-1 1 gives the Bureau of Motor Vehicles under the Attorney General’s Office to authority to dictate licensing requirements for Ohio auto dealers.
+The Ohio Administrative Code, section 4501;1-3-1 1, gives the Bureau of Motor Vehicles under the Attorney General’s Office the authority to dictate licensing requirements for Ohio auto dealers.
 One of these requirements is securing an Ohio auto dealer bond, which is submitted to:

 Ohio Attorney General

 Consumer Protection Section

 Who Needs an Auto Dealer Bond in Ohio?